Skip to content

 • Multi-Hub Broker Architecture: Completed a major refactor of the Runtime Broker to support simultaneous connections to multiple Hubs.
 This includes a new multi-credential store, per-connection heartbeat management, and a β€œcombo mode” that allows a broker to be co-located with one Hub while serving others remotely.

-• Streamlined Workspace Creation: Introduced a new grove creation interface in the Web UI that supports both Git-based repositories and Hub-native workspaces, including direct Git URL support for quick onboarding.
+• Streamlined Workspace Creation: Introduced a new project creation interface in the Web UI that supports both Git-based repositories and Hub-managed workspaces, including direct Git URL support for quick onboarding.

 • Improved Agent Configuration: Enhanced the agent creation form with optimized dropdowns and more intuitive labeling, including renaming β€œHarness” to β€œType” for better clarity.